 Block Island is a quaint destination totalling just under 10 square miles, located south of Rhode Island.
 Besides exploring its many beaches, visitors come to enjoy biking, horseback riding, snorkeling, fishing, parasailing, kayaking and sailing, against the peaceful background.
-Majority of travelers come during the warmer months of the year.

 Like many residents of the American North East, Jessica Willi’s family made the annual pilgrimage from their home in Western Massachusetts to a stunning 10 mile by three mile wide piece of natural beauty known as Block Island each summer, just off the southern coast of Rhode Island.

 Even as an advertising student at the University of Colorado Boulder, Willi continued to return each summer, eventually moving to the island full-time approximately 12 years ago.

 “I fell in love with Block Island at a really young age,” she said.
 “I travelled around Europe for a winter, I got a job in Boston for a winter, I lived in Providence for a winter, nothing really fit, but I kept coming back [to Block Island] and finally I thought, why am I not just staying here?"

 Today, Willi is the Executive Director and sole employee of the Block Island Tourism Council, where she spends much of her time showcasing the beauty and wonder of the destination she herself had fallen in love with at a young age.

 She explains that it’s a vitally important role for a small community whose economy heavily depends on its highly seasonal tourism industry, and a job that must be executed with a relatively miniscule budget.